Leomedina/PostgreSQL-Lightweight-ORM/README.md

 ```

+## BUGS
+<strong>SQL-Injections:</strong> Currently, we are handling SQL-injections on external requests but they are not handled when you create a model/table class.

+## Versions

+(live) 0.5.1 - First working version

+(TBD) 1.0.0 - Will better organize the code and handle SQL-injections when creating the classes.

 ## Methods

-Collection of flexible methods for the model

-Class Methods:

-CRUD:
+<strong>Class Methods (Use these):</strong>

- -> get            - retrieves single item from database.
+-> get: retrieves single item from database.

- -> findAll        - retrieves all items from database or items matching query.
+-> findAll: retrieves all items from database or items matching query.

- -> create         - Creates a new item in the database.
+-> create: Creates a new item in the database.

- -> update         - Updates item in the database.
+-> update: Updates item in the database.

- -> delete         - Deletes item in the database.
+-> delete: Deletes item in the database.

-Helper functions:
+<strong>Helper functions:</strong>

- -> WhereExpressions     - creates where expressions depending on query passed
+-> WhereExpressions: creates where expressions depending on query passed.

- -> createquery          - creates SQL queries.
+-> createquery: creates SQL queries.

- -> partialupdatequery   - creates queries for update
+-> partialupdatequery: creates queries for update

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.